JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 9 years is such a little amount of time for a technology, but Node.js seems to have been around forever.

-I’ve had the pleasure to work with Node.js since the early days when it was just 2 years old, and despite the little information available, you could already feel it was a huge thing.
+I've had the pleasure to work with Node.js since the early days when it was just 2 years old, and despite the little information available, you could already feel it was a huge thing.

 In this section, I want to draw the big picture of Node.js in its history, to put things in perspective.